coderefinery/reproducible-research/_episodes/04-containers-for-reproducible-research.md

 <img src="/reproducible-research/img/docker_architecture.svg" style="height: 400px;"/>

 - Docker client
-   - End user uses docker client to communicate with docker engine
+   - End user uses docker client to communicate with docker daemon
 - Docker daemon
    - Executes the commands sent to the docker client.
 It manages containers, images, builds, etc. <!--The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.-->
 - Docker registry